calebstrain/Btree/README.md

 # Btree

-Btree class made for Data Structures Class, includes the following functions
+Btree class made for Data Structures, inclues the following methods
-* Define the order of the tree in the constructor
+* Define the order of the tree using the constructor
 * Search
 *	Insert
 *	Print in order